lucendio/lecture-devops-infos/content/tutorials/build-container-image-and-start-container.md

 ## Deliverables

-* `Containerfile` showing how contents and configuration of the container image
+* `Containerfile` showing contents and default configuration of the container image
-* code that shows the commands used to carry out the tasks
+* `terminal.log` file showing the commands and their output used to carry out the tasks

 ## Solution